 A: Yes.
-The transmitter has an analog audio interface which connects to the standard line output of your analog television or receiver.
+In addition to two digital audio interfaces, the transmitter also has an analog audio interface which connects to the standard line output of your analog television or receiver.
 The analog audio is converted to a digital signal inside the transmitter and then transmitted digitally to your headphones.